 Your involvement in MovingAhead is important and will help the City and LTD refine and determine a package of transportation investments which will make our main streets safer and more usable for everyone, especially for people walking, biking, using mobility devices, and busing.

-An online open house will provide a ‘virtual’ opportunity to provide your feedback from mid-August through mid-September
+Participate in the online open house, a ‘virtual’ opportunity to provide your feedback from September 10 to October 10, 2018.

-A Community-wide Open House will be held in late October or early November, 2018
+A Community-wide Open House will be held in early December 2018.
+Check back soon for more information.

 Give us your comments, ideas, and feedback on MovingAhead.
 We want to know how to create a safe and accessible transportation system for everyone!